luizrosalba/Introdu-o-ao-ES6/Aula 2.2 Functions_Operators.md

 ####  for in e for of

-for in -> executa todas propriedades de um objeto for of ->  so executas as propriedades numeráveis de um objeto
+for in -> Passa por todos os valores dos objetos

+for of ->  retorna o indice de cada objeto

 ####  continue
 if (element %2 ===0 )